anttitevanlinna/whattoeat/README.md

 whattoeat
 =========

-The what the heck to eat app
+The what the heck to eat app.
+First commit from the devbox.